Scalar Gravitational Waves in the Effective Theory of Gravity: The Conformal Anomaly and Low Energy EFT of Gravity

-The method of obtaining (\ref{Sanom}) outlined relies upon integrating the trace anomaly eq. (\ref{tranom}) with the values of the coefficients $b, b', \bet_i$ dependent upon the underlying QFT content.
-In that case the scalar conformalon $\vf$ does not introduce any genuinely `new' degrees of freedom, but rather simply re-expresses in a convenient form certain two-particle correlations present in the underlying QFT vacuum \cite{BlaCabMot}.
+The method of obtaining (\ref{Sanom}) outlined relies upon integrating the trace anomaly eq.~(\ref{tranom}) with the values of the coefficients $b, b', \bet_i$ dependent upon the underlying QFT content.
+In that case the scalar conformalon $\vf$ does not introduce any genuinely `new' degrees of freedom, but rather re-expresses in a convenient form certain two-particle correlations present in the underlying QFT vacuum \cite{GiaMot,CorMagMot,BlaCabMot}.
 For example, the Casimir effect and vacuum polarization effects in fixed geometries such as the Schwarzschild and de Sitter backgrounds may be computed for a large variety of states for fields of arbitrary spin by use of $S_{anom}$ and its corresponding stress tensor (\ref{Eab}) \cite{MotVau}.
-On the other hand, since the {\it form} of the trace anomaly (\ref{tranom}) is prescribed by locality of QFT and general coordinate invariance, the effective action (\ref{Sanom}) associated with it may be regarded as a necessary part of the general effective action of low energy gravity, based on dimensional scaling and invariance principles alone.
-From that perspective the form of (\ref{Sanom}) and the existence of a scalar conformalon field coupling to the spacetime metric and satisfying (\ref{SanomWZ}) is independent of any specific matter field content, and the coefficients $b, b', \bet_i$ may be treated as free parameters of low energy gravity, to be determined by experiment.
+On the other hand, since the {\it form} of the trace anomaly (\ref{tranom}) is prescribed by locality of QFT and general coordinate invariance, the effective action (\ref{Snonl}) associated with it may be regarded as a necessary part of the general effective action of low energy gravity, based on dimensional scaling and invariance principles alone.
+From that perspective the existence of (at least one) scalar field $\vf$ coupling to the spacetime metric and satisfying (\ref{SanomWZ}) is independent of any specific matter field content, and the coefficients $b, b', \bet_i$ and of (\ref{SaddW}) may be treated as free parameters of low energy gravity, to be determined by experiment.

 When (\ref{Sanom}) is added to the usual Einstein-Hilbert term of classical General Relativity \be S_{EH}[g] = \frac{1}{16\pi G} \int\, d^4x\,\sqrt{-g}\, \big(R-2\La\big) \ee we obtain the semi-classical effective action \be S_{eff}[g;\varphi] = S_{EH}[g] + S_{anom}[g;\vf] \ee which defines a scalar-tensor low energy effective theory of gravity.
 Since $\vf (x)$ is a spacetime scalar field, the trace anomaly action (\ref{Sanom}) is invariant under general coordinate transformations, just as the classical action (\ref{Scl}) is.
 As a metric theory that leaves unaltered the direct minimal gravitational couplings of matter through covariant derivatives, the effective action (\ref{Seff}) is thus consistent with the Einstein Equivalence Principle, by admitting local freely falling Lorentz frames at every point where the non-gravitational laws of physics take on their familiar Lorentz invariant form.